sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/README.md

 * Iterate the processes starting from Step 4 until the algorithm converges or the defined stop conditions are reached, obtaining the Pareto front.

-## 5. Quantum Circuits Optimization Algorithm

-* **Step 1**: Firstly, quantum gates CNOT and parameterized in the X,Y,Z,I axes with four associated angles are pre-coded to binary code.
-Each gate is coded into seven bits, being the first three bits for gate selection and the last four bits for angle if necessary.
-During the process, binary strings (individuals) are created, which will encode for a specific ansatz.
-* **Step 2**: A starting population is created -Initial population.
-* **Step 3**: These individuals are evaluated in the **evaluation function or *fitness***.
-The output of this function will determine whether the individual is accurate for the given problem or not.
-In the proposed technique, the **binary strings are converted into quantum circuits** which will act as feature maps into QSVM.
-Firstly, the classifier is fitted with training set and then we make predictions over test set (data not previously seen by the model) **-seeking generalization power-**, getting the objetive of the fitness function.
-At the same time, we calculate the number of gates penalizing doubly the entangling operators due to a higher computational cost.
-We calculate a metric -Weight Control- in order to find a **balance between both metrics**, the accuracy and the reduction of number of gates.
-It is important since a high weight on the reducing circuit size objetive can lead less accuracy because of information loss.
-* **Step 4**: We select the best individuals.
-We apply **genetic operators** of crossover (Two-points) and mutation (Flipbit), generating new individuals (offspring) for the next generation.
-These operators are applied with a probability *Pm* and *Pc* respectively.
-The mutation operator allows us to reach other points in the search space since it allows us to **avoid local minima**, making the search for the best solution more efficient.
-* **Step 5**: The process is repeated until convergence or when stop conditions are achieved. **The best individuals are kept in the Pareto front**.
-*
 ## 6. Results: Pareto Front and Best Quantum Circuit

 ## 7. Files Description and User Guide